 The best HomeKit devices can be controlled with Apple’s voice assistant, Siri.
-With your voice or any Siri-enabled product, you can carry out hands-free commands and allow your smart home gadgets communicate with each other.
+With your voice or any Siri-enabled gadget, you can carry out hands-free commands and allow your smart home devices communicate with each other.

-Siri is a household name for iPhone and iPad users, but the virtual assistant also works with a number of compatible smart home devices through Apple’s HomeKit platform, too.
+Siri is a familiar name for iPhone and iPad users, but the virtual assistant also works with a number of compatible smart home devices through Apple’s HomeKit platform,.
 Like the best Alexa compatible devices or the best Google Assistant compatible devices, the best HomeKit devices allow you to expand your smart home’s powers.

 Whether you communicate with Siri via an Apple HomePod smart speaker or your iOS device, the assistant is ready to make your smart home more cohesive.
 HomeKit might not be as popular as Alexa or Google Home, but the number of companies that support Siri continues to grow.